mverbaas/mverbaas.github.io/_posts/2021-06-22-ImplicitExplicit.md

 ## TL/DR

-By explicity starting transactions for your INSERT statements might improve the time it take to complete them.
+By explicity starting transactions for INSERT statements, it might improve the time it take to complete them.

-## Seet by yourself
+## See by yourself

 It is rather easy to show the difference it makes.
 Let's create an empty database and table with a single column, as always do this on a test/personal system and don't play around on production servers!